Best Things To Do In Bolzano, Northern Italy

 Make a stop in Piazza delle Erbe

 Italian for “herbs’ square”, Piazza delle Erbe has been the place for the veggie market in the city since 1295.
-Still today, its fruits and veggies market takes place every day except Saturday afternoon, Sunday and holidays.
+Still today, its fruits and veggies market takes place every day except Saturday afternoon, Sunday, and holidays.

 Discover the Dolomites near Bolzano

-If you more days and are still wondering what to do in Bolzano, why not take a trip around the city to immerse in nature and dramatic Alpine views of the Dolomites of the Trentino Alto Adige region?
+If you can afford more days and are still wondering what to do in Bolzano, why not take a trip around the city to immerse in nature and dramatic Alpine views of the Dolomites of the Trentino Alto Adige region?

 Some of the places near Bolzano perfect for a day trip are San Genesio, a typical mountain village that you can reach by car or with 8 minutes of cableway from the city, and Colle, also easy to reach via cableway that will take you to 1134 meters of altitude.